When you look at the Allrounder Bar from Gungnir, one of two thoughts is likely to pop into your head:

 If you're someone who's training at home with just yourself or maybe a couple of other people and the collar concern isn't much of a concern, then you're probably better off with something less pricey.

-At the end of the day, there are other bars on the market at cheaper prices that are going to perform in a similar way when you just consider the bar's performance.
-You're paying a premium on this bar mainly for a convenient, nice-to-have feature that looks great, saves you time, and potentially saves you money over the long run.
+At the end of the day, there are other bars on the market at cheaper prices that are going to perform in a similar way when you just consider the bar’s performance.
+You’re paying a premium on this bar mainly for a convenient, nice-to-have feature that looks great, saves you time, and potentially saves you money in the long run.

 I go back to the beginning of this review: Is this bar amazing or does it solve a problem that doesn't exist?
 It can certainly be both, but it ultimately comes down to you, your needs, and where you see the value.

-Pros & Cons
+Pros and Cons

 Pros